About the SPC

 Economies of scale in terms of pricing and staff resources are the prime objectives of the SPC Joint Purchasing Program.
 By purchasing through the SPC, participants not only save money but time as well.
 Acting as an extension of the purchaser’s staff, SPC staff works diligently in order to avoid the needless duplication of effort through in-house coordination of several functions involved in the procurement process.

-According to 30ILCS 525/2 from CH.
-85, pr.
-1602 Sec.
-2 (a) Any governmental unit may purchase personal property, supplies and services jointly with one or more other governmental units.
-All such joint purchases shall be by competitive bids as provided in Section 4 of this Act.
-(Source: P.A.
-87-960.)
+Illinois statues, 525/2 from Ch.
+85, par.
+1602.
+(Governmental Joint Purchasing Act), authorizes that any governmental unit may purchase personal property, supplies and services jointly with one or more other governmental units.
+All such joint purchases shall be by competitive solicitation as provided in Section 4 of this Act.

 Since 2007, the SPC Program is centrally operated by the Northwest Municipal Conference with shared program oversight by the SPC Governing Board and SPC Technical Review Committee.